 We had heard that Huawei was going to shock the world (or at least impressionable gadget lovers) with an enormous smartphone, and they've made it official here at CES.
 The Ascend Mate is real, it's got a 6.1-inch screen, and it will be coming to China in February.
 That monster panel is a 720p IPS LCD - strangely, a lower resolution than the new 5-inch Ascend D2 - and gives the device a 73% screen-to-body ratio.
-Something called Magic Touch, which Huawei isn't elaborating on in the press materials, will make the screen work through gloves.
-Interestingly, there doesn't seem to be a stylus included.
 Read More

 In case you thought Google TV was of such low importance that it wouldn't make an appearance at CES, NETGEAR is here to prove you wrong.
 The new NeoTV PRIME is a welcome update of the old NeoTV Pro and MAX boxes from last year.
 The PRIME essentially adds Google TV to handle the online streaming while NETGEAR makes your local content more useful.

 NeoTV PRIME supports the playback of your personal (and I'm sure totally legal) video files via a USB thumbdrive or external hard drive.
-If you have a media server set up at home, you can even stream to the NeoTV PRIME over your network.
 Read More

 Not to be outdone by Nikon and Samsung, Polaroid has taken the wraps off of its previously leaked new Android-powered camera, the iM1836.
 Past its super-clever and easy-to-remember (not really) name, this offering weds an 18.1MP mirrorless body, 3.5" display, and built-in Wi-Fi and Bluetooth with Android 4.1 for an out-of-the-box hoot of a good time.

 Pantech hasn't been going after the bigger manufacturers in the "superphone" category, at least outside of its home turf of South Korea.
 Until today, that is - at its CES press conference, AT&T announced the Pantech Discover, a flagship-class device that meets and in some cases beats the best that Samsung, HTC and Motorola have to offer.
 In addition to somewhat typical high-end specs like a 4.8-inch 720p screen, 1.5Ghz dual-core processor and 16GB of on-board memory, the Discover boasts a best-in-class camera (at least on paper) of 12.6 megapixels.
-And that's not even the most surprising statistic: the Discover will retail for just $49.99 on-contract.
 Read More

 If you can remember who made the last "world's thinnest" smartphone, congratulations: you're a bigger newshound than I. Low-key manufacturer Alcatel is the latest to claim the title, however short-lived, with its One Touch Idol Ultra model.
 The 4.7-inch phone measures just 6.45 millimeters on its side.
 The company also introduced the more chunky One Touch Idol and the 5-inch quad-core One Touch Scribe HD.

 The Idol Ultra is pretty similar in features to other high-end Android phones, with an HD (presumably 720p) AMOLED screen, a 1.2Ghz dual-core processor of indiscriminate origin, 1GB of RAM, and an 8MP rear camera.
-On-board storage isn't mentioned, but there's no SD card slot.
 Read More

 Thor Shield mobile gaming device.
 At the CES press conference, NVIDIA CEO Jen-Hsun Huang showed off the Shield Hardware streaming live PC games from a local machine running a high-end GTX 680 graphics card.